-- An overspend of £2.184m is currently forecast.
-However, as mentioned in section 2, this is a forecast based on a number of uncertainties and assumptions, particularly around Adult and Children's Social Care which it is estimated could add £2.3m to the current forecast.
+- 3.1 An overspend of £4.534m is currently forecast.
+However, as mentioned in section 2, this is a forecast based on a number of uncertainties and assumptions, particularly around Adult and Children's Social Care which remain volatile.
 Additional work will continue to be undertaken across service areas to refine the forecasts and identify mitigating efficiencies to ensure each service achieves a balanced budget position.
 In Children's Social Care forecasts will be refined to take into account the improvements in practice that have seen children being placed in more appropriate settings, as well as the anticipated reduction in the number of Looked After Children, however the key risk is the staffing budget with the timing of transition between project/court teams and new permanent staff that will support a skilled and stable workforce the key variable that could impact the budget. - 3.2 As mentioned, the Council must achieve an overall balanced position to ensure its financial sustainability.
 As an overall forecast overspend remains a remedial action plan to meet the residual balance has been produced and is presented below for members' approval.